14 Actionable Bird Watching Tips for Beginners (and a few for everyone!)

 Now let’s compare a penguin to a parrot.
 Just imagine if a Scarlet Macaw, used to warm and humid rain forests, was placed on Antarctica.
 It’s either freezing to death or taking the first flight back to Brazil.

 Mother Nature is normally not very cooperative to bird watchers.
 I have been out birding countless times that started as beautiful sunny days.
 In the blink of an eye a big thunderstorm rolls in and my days ends with rain and cold.

-Living in cold Midwest of the United States (Ohio), if I waited for perfect sunny days to go birding, I may only get out a few times a year!
+Living in cold Midwest of the United States (Ohio), if I waited for perfect sunny days to go birding, I might only get out a few times a year!
 Most of my local trips have to take place during our snowy and windy winters, wet and muddy springs or humid summers.

-On top of that, chasing birds into a dew soaked underbrush or walking through a stream can be quite common (and wet!).
+On top of that, chasing birds into a dew-soaked underbrush or walking through a stream can be quite common (and wet!).

 So make sure to dress and prepare like a penguin!!
 (Not like a parrot)

 Seriously, before going on a bird watching trip it pays HUGE dividends to prepare your wardrobe and think of different weather scenarios.
 From the hat on your head to the socks on your feet, it is all important in the right situation.
 Not having the right jacket or pair of gloves can turn a pleasant day into a miserable one quickly!

 As a general rule, I prefer to spend a little more on clothing items that are not bulky and easy to move around in.
 For example, I personally hate wearing jeans while birding!
 It feels like I am super constrained.